CodeChron/fullstack-js-with-meteor-react-docs/autosave_content_changes.md

 - Display a message if there is no content.
 (That also is clickable so you can add content.)
 - (Later, we'll add the ability to also exit edit mode by using Shift + Return.)

+## Add a handler for saving content changes

 ## Autosave changes